-An Introduction to the MA Filmmaking course.
+An Introduction to our Filmmaking Masters.

-This is why we push through so many productions, and why students have more opportunities to work on films than they can realistically take up.
+This is the core of The London Film School method.
+Students learn by applying themselves to aesthetic and practical problems generated by the actual process of filmmaking.
+This is why the school pushes through so many productions, and why students have more opportunities to work on films than they can realistically take up.

 A Competitive Edge